CharBar3/dayHop/readme.md

 Can you remember your life?
 I can't, that's why I made Day Hop!
 An app that lets you write a tweet-sized post about what you did on a particular day.

+BUT WAIT!
+THERE IS MORE!
+You can also see what post you made on any day a year ago... and the year before that... and the year before that... etc.

 ## Technologies Used

 1. Django